 Association of Zoos and Aquariums, Hannah Claussenius-Kalman, Poster Presentation, September 2015, Salt Lake City, UT

-This project is a program evaluation of an animal-assisted therapy program at two domestic violence shelters: Monika’s House and Raphael’s House in Beaverton and Portland respectively.
-We have completed a two year formative evaluation (see link here) and presented this work at five academic conferences, students will be presenting at the American Evaluator Association’s conference in November, a manuscript of this work will also be submitted to their peer-review journal in the fall.
+This program evaluation assessed an animal-assisted therapy program at two domestic violence shelters: Monika’s House and Raphael’s House in Beaverton and Portland respectively.
+We have completed a three year formative evaluation (see link here) and presented this work at five academic conferences, a manuscript of this work is in preparation for submission to the American Journal of Evaluation.

-Sensory Predictors of Post-Concussive Syndrome Dakota Stewart, Emma Ferns, and Lina Kleinschmidt This is a continuation of a former project to assess the prevalence of students with post-concussive syndrome, with a special emphasis on performance athletes (e.g., dancers, theater performers, etc), both within the Pacific community and within the larger Portland area.
+NEUROPSYCHOLOGICAL ASSESSMENT Sensory Predictors of Post-Concussive Syndrome, College of Arts and Sciences, Student Researchers: Dakota Stewart (Psychology, 17′) & Emma Ferns (Psychology, 18′).
+This is a continuation of a former project to assess the prevalence of students with post-concussive syndrome, with a special emphasis on performance athletes (e.g., dancers, theater performers, etc), both within the Pacific community and within the larger Portland area.
 This research is a collaboration with the College of Optometry and Dr. Hannu Laukannen.